 When comparing Signal vs Pocket Casts, the Slant community recommends Pocket Casts for most people.
-In the question“What are the most useful Android phone apps?”
-Pocket Casts is ranked 3rd while Signal is ranked 13th.
+In the question“What are the best Android apps?”
+Pocket Casts is ranked 2nd while Signal is ranked 6th.
 The most important reason people chose Pocket Casts is:

 Pocket Casts has a feature called Episode Filter, that allows automatically creating playlists based on setting such as playing states (unplayed, playing, played), status (downloaded, downloading, not downloaded), episode type (audio, video) and of course podcasts themselves.
 You can also customize the appearance of the playlist with a color and an icon to help it stand out easier.

 Signal uses an advanced end to end encryption protocol that provides privacy for every message every time.